ldclakmal/module-committer/README.md

 1. Refer the [Getting Started](https://ballerina.io/learn/getting-started/) guide to download and install Ballerina.

-2. Import the WSO2 Committer Report package to your Ballerina program as follows.
+2. Import the WSO2 Committer Report module to your Ballerina program as follows.

     ```ballerina
     import chanakal/committer;